 Christian Lattermann, MD, Brigham and Women's Hospital, USA

-Kevin Laudner, PhD, ATC, Illinois State University, USA
+Kevin Laudner, PhD, ATC, University of Colorado-Colorado Springs, USA

 Jennifer Medina McKeon, PhD, ATC, Ithaca College, USA

 Patrick O. McKeon, PhD, ATC, Ithaca College, USA

 Mark A. Merrick, PhD, ATC, The Ohio State University, USA